abesford/seizzmic-site-0c00b/src/pages/sectors/health.md

           digital health services and healthtech in response to COVID-19, it’s vital to get together to lock in the gains and progress made over the last 12 months.

+          Patient Experience.
+Find the right and sustainable balance between online and face-to-face consultations.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item